Ellerburn: History

+Between 1316 and the middle of the 19th century, Ellerburn came under the parish of Ellerburn-cum-Farmanby.
+The area now belongs to the parish of Thornton-le-Dale.

 The Church of St Hilda

 The original church of St Hilda building dates to the early Norman period, and according to some sources, to the Saxon era, as early as 850 or 1050.
 A number of carved stones from the 9th to 10th centuries incorporated in the walls.
 Four of the stones can be found to the left of the porch.
 A beautifully carved Anglo-Scandinavian style cross can be found on the south wall of the nave.
 The font is 11th century on a modern base.

 The church was restored and modified in 1904–1905 and in 1911.
 During restoration an early building was found as well as an ancient altar stone which was reinstalled.

 This church is similar in style and age to St Gregory's Minster in Kirkdale.